Trusted

 Ledger Nano S overview:

-The Ledger Nano S is (was) a cold storage wallet with a last purchase price of $59.
-And even though it is retired now, many online stores are still selling the Nano S.
+Although Ledger has replaced the Nano S with the more advanced Nano S Plus, it’s important first to discuss the original and influential crypto hardware wallet, the Nano S. The Ledger Nano S was a cold storage crypto wallet with a final purchase price of $59.
+Even though it is now retired, many online stores still sell the Nano S.

 Features of Nano S